top of page

 Relationship Therapy

-Couples of all types occasionally need guidance to recognize and resolve conflicts.
-The main purpose of couples therapy is to offer a neutral and supportive mediator to help you make sense of what's going on.
-My aim is to help unlock your ability as a couple to make thoughtful decisions about your relationship and guide you towards new channels for productive and satisfying communication, including increased empathy during conflict.
-I enjoy working with couples where one or both individuals are healing from trauma, and I am also experienced in managing separation and reunification.
+Couples of all types can benefit from guidance in recognizing and resolving conflicts.
+The main purpose of couples therapy is to offer a neutral, supportive mediator to help you understand what's happening in your relationship.
+My goal is to unlock your ability to make thoughtful decisions together, guide you toward more productive communication, and foster greater empathy, especially during conflict.
+I specialize in working with couples healing from trauma and also have experience managing betrayal recovery (such as infidelity), separation, and reunification.

-My belief is that couples can improve their understanding of one another by exploring the hows and whys behind the dynamics that exist between them, both positive and negative.
-Work toward mutual respect and support is enhanced when a couple has a safe and reliable person to guide them in the process.
-In couple's therapy, my responsibility is to the relationship itself so both of you will get equal time, attention, and understanding.
+I believe that couples can improve their understanding of one another by exploring the dynamics, both positive and negative, that shape their relationship.
+Progress is best achieved when partners have a safe, reliable guide to help navigate these complexities.
+In therapy, my responsibility is to the relationship itself, ensuring both partners receive equal time, attention, and understanding.

 Adjunctive EMDR

-Adjunct therapy does not replace or interrupt ongoing therapy; it is supplemental to the primary therapeutic relationship.
-By closely collaborating with a client’s primary therapist, I can ensure that EMDR therapy is paced in a way that is both beneficial and comfortable, as well as prevent duplication of services.
-The success of treatment is based on clear goals for EMDR, which I define in collaboration with the primary therapist and client.
+Adjunct EMDR therapy doesn’t replace or disrupt your ongoing therapy; instead, it complements and supplements the primary therapeutic relationship.
+By collaborating closely with your primary therapist, I ensure that EMDR is paced in a way that’s comfortable and effective, while avoiding redundancy in treatment.
+Success is achieved through clearly defined goals for EMDR, which I establish in partnership with both the client and their primary therapist.

 I offer clinical consultation for therapists who are independently licensed and working with individuals and couples/relationship systems.
-I consult from a trauma-informed and attachment-focused perspective, and consultation with me will support your professional development in the areas of EMDR consultation, couples/relationship dynamics, case conceptualization, and understanding of theory and technique as it applies to a particular case.
+I have particular expertise in dissociative disorders, including dissociative identity disorder, as well as disorders of unknown etiology (e.g. seizures, fainting, memory loss).
+I consult from a trauma-informed and attachment-focused perspective, and consultation with me will support your professional development in the areas of EMDR, couples/relationship dynamics, case conceptualization, and understanding of theory and technique as it applies to a particular case.

-For those seeking EMDRIA supervision and consultation for EMDR, I am an approved Consultant-in-Training; this means I can provide you 15 of the 20 hours of supervision required for EMDRIA certification.
+For those seeking EMDRIA supervision and consultation, I am an Approved Consultant and am able to provide up to all 20 hours of supervision required for EMDRIA certification.
 I strive to make consultation safe, shame-free and fun, so you can be curious in your learning and feel energized, supported, and refreshed.

 bottom of page